JeffCX/Sparkware-audit-portfolio/README.md

 If no bugs are found, there will be no charge.

-Shadow force auditing will determine the severity of each bug and confirm with the development team.
+Sparkware  auditing will determine the severity of each bug and confirm with the development team.

 The auditing team has the authority to determine the severity of each finding objectively and fairly.